Tusshar-developer/simple-todo-app-node/README.md

 # TODO TERMINAL APP
 This is a simple todo app made in nodejs.
 It has to be used through the terminal.
-Don't worry, a website version is coming out soon.

 ## Commands